 Wanting even more people to hear of the Bodhisatta’s greatness, Bheri arranged to have the king answer the Water Demon Question one more time, in the palace courtyard where everybody could come listen.
-And by hearing the king’s praise, they were drawn toward good in this world and happiness in the next.
+And by hearing the king’s praise of the Bodhisatta, they were drawn toward good in this world and happiness in the next.

 In the Lifetime of the Buddha